-3.15 Share based payments - new share unit plan adopted by the Corporation
+3.15 Share based payments - share units

 In April 2013, the shareholders of the Corporation approved the new Share Unit Plan (the "Share Unit Plan").

 The Corporation's current stock option plan (the "Option Plan") was last amended by shareholders of the Corporation in 2003.
 The Corporation cancelled the Option Plan and adopted the Share Unit Plan in order to modernize the Corporation's long-term incentive compensation structure.
 Notwithstanding the cancellation of the Option Plan, all outstanding options granted under the Option Plan will remain outstanding and effective under the terms of the Option Plan.